frnmst/md-toc/docs/markdown_specification.rst

 We are interested in sublists indentation rules for all types of lists, and integer overflows in case of ordered lists.

-We are not concerned about using ``0`` or negative numbers as list markers.
+We are not concerned about using ``0`` or negative numbers as list markers so these cases will not be considered.

 All bullet and ordered list markers are supported.